aimilios/Blender-Freecad-Scripts/Installing Python Module On Blender.md

 If the module has dependencies, you will need to copy those as well from the system Python path to the Blender Python path.

 ---

-By following these steps, you should be able to install and use your Python module in Blender.
-If you encounter any issues, make sure all dependencies are correctly copied and that the paths are accurate.